<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Get them involved.

-Don’t reduce the prospect’s role to ‘audience’.
+Don't reduce the prospect's role to 'audience'.
 It should be a two-way interaction, so get them involved in the software demo.
-Even though they might not be able to use it yet, make sure they experience how it would be if they used it.
+Even though they might not be able to use it yet, make sure they experience what it would be like if they used it.

 • Ask them to give you examples of data to input.